I earn a commission if you make a purchase through my referral links. As an Amazon Associate I earn from qualifying purchases.

 What is the Growth Rate of Hydrangeas?

-The growth rate of your hydrangeas is contingent upon many factors including climate, sun exposure, watering, and fertilizing.
+The growth rate of your hydrangeas is contingent upon many factors, including climate, sun exposure, watering, and fertilizing.

 Hydrangeas are classified as rapid growers, with some varieties growing an average of 25 inches per year until they reach maturity.
 Other hydrangea varieties, such as the Hydrangea paniculata can grow up to 2 feet per year.